Reporting guidelines under development for observational studies

 CARE for Acupuncture (2018)

-This guideline will encompass studies that report on association between environmental exposures and health outcomes.
+This guideline will encompass studies that report on the association between environmental exposures and health outcomes.
 The group informs they reviewed the literature and are now seeking partnerships to develop a Delphi process.

 Standardized Protocol Items: Recommendations for Observational Studies (SPIROS) (registered 7 February 2017)